microsoft/EntraExporter/README.md

 ## Integrate to Azure DevOps Pipeline

-Exporting Azure AD settings to json files makes them useful to integrate with DevOps pipelines.
+Exporting Entra settings to json files makes them useful to integrate with DevOps pipelines.

 > **Note**:
 > Delegated authentication will require a dedicated agent where the authentication has been pre-configured.

-Bellow is an sample of exporting in two steps
+Below is an sample of exporting in two steps

-1. Export Azure AD to local json files
+1. Export Entra to local json files
 2. Update a git repository with the files

 To export the configuration (replace variables with ``<>`` with the values suited to your situation):